Hicksville (comics)

 Hicksville is a graphic novel by Dylan Horrocks originally published by Black Eye Comics in 1998.
 The novel explores the machinations of the comic book industry, and contains a slightly fictionalized account of the history of mainstream American comics, with particular attention paid to the era of Image Comics.

 Publication history

-Much of Hicksville was serialized in Horrocks' ten-issue solo series Pickle, published by Black Eye from 1993–1996.
+Much of Hicksville was serialized in Horrocks' ten-issue solo series Pickle, published by Black Eye from 1993 to 1996.
 The collected edition, which featured much redrawn art, was released by Black Eye in 1998, shortly before the company went out of business.
 Hicksville was republished by Canadian publisher Drawn & Quarterly in 2001 and again in 2010.
 In 2010 the graphic novel was republished by New Zealand publisher Victoria University Press.

 Hicksville has been translated into Spanish (Astiberri Ediciones), Italian (Black Velvet), German (Reprodukt), French (Casterman and L'Association) and Croatian (Fibra).

 Plot

 Canadian writer Leonard Batts arrives in the tiny New Zealand town of Hicksville to research the early life of Dick Burger, whose work has taken the comic book industry by storm.
 He finds that Hicksville is a town in which everyone from the postman to the farmer is an expert on comics, yet everyone seems to hate Burger.
 Many of the book's main characters are themselves comic creators, and many of their strips are reproduced in full as part of the story, most notably Sam Zabel's extensive account of moving to Los Angeles in order to work with Burger, which he documents in his self-published comic Pickle (the title of the Dylan Horrocks series in which the storyline was actually published).